 Louis Mazzini's (Dennis Price) mother married for love, with the result that she was cut off from her aristocratic family, the D'Ascoynes.
-When she dies, the current Duke (Alec Guinness) refuses to allow her to be buried in the family cemetery.
-Louis sets out to murder everyone who stands before him, all eight of them in the line of succession to the dukedom.
+When the current Duke (Alec Guinness) refuses to allow her to be buried in the family cemetery, Louis sets out to murder everyone who stands before him (all played by Guinness, eight roles in total) in the line of succession to the dukedom.

 There aren't many flawless films.
 You could argue that, by the collaborative nature of the medium and because of human fallibility, there are none.
 But if such things exist, I'd suggest that Kind Hearts and Coronets belongs on that list.
-Seventy years on, it's the kind of film that only improves with age.
+I first saw it in my teens, as part of a BBC2 Ealing season.
+It's the kind of film that only improves with age, both its and mine.

 Kind Hearts and Coronets is released by Optimum on a dual-layered DVD encoded for Region 2 only.
 The affiliate links in this review refer to the DVD edition.
 For affiliate links for the Blu-ray, go here.